Drivers wait in hours of traffic at South Florida Fair on weekend

 Josue Herrera, who works near the fair, said the traffic stopped him from coming to the fair over the weekend.
 He described the traffic as horrible and made his lunch break last longer than 30 minutes.

-According to the nonprofit's 990 form for the fiscal year ending in 2023, the annual fair makes more than $16 Million.
-This doesn't include other revenue streams from the expo center and fright night.
+According to the nonprofit's 990 form for the fiscal year ending in 2023, the annual fair has revenue of more than $16 million.
+This doesn't include other revenue streams from the Expo Center and "Fright Nights."